otrv4/otrv4/architecture-decisions/013-prekey-server.md

 ### Context

 In order to send an offline message, the Responder needs to obtain cryptographic keys from the Initiator so they can engage in a non-interactive DAKE.
-These cryptographic keys are distributed as prekey messages, who is made public in a untrusted pre-key server.
+These cryptographic keys are distributed as prekey messages, which are made public in a untrusted pre-key server.

 A participant is identified by some identity in the underlying network (be it alice@xmpp.org for the XMPP network, or +99 1234-5678 for the SMS network).
 We assume this is everything each participant is required to know about who they want to send a message to.

 ### Decision

 Having in mind a client-server architecture, a prekey server instance MUST offer the following services to its users:

 - prekey message retrieval
 - prekey message publication

 To publish prekey messages, a participant deniably authenticates itself to the server through a interactive DAKE, and sends prekeys to be stored and published by the server.
 The server will associate the prekeys received to the identity used by the sender to identify itself to the server.

 To obtain prekey messages, a participant asks the server for prekey messages from a particular identity, and the server delivers one prekey message for each instance tag it knows about from that particular identity.

-This document describes the pre-key server as a component in the OTRv4 protocol.

-(TODO: evaluate consequences of each service to the protocol)

 ### Notation

-We use the following notatiton to represent a prekey message stored on a server:
+We use the following notation to represent a prekey message stored on a server:

       (pre-key-msg, instance-tag, identity)